half-ogre/hubot-star-wars-rpg/README.md

 user1>> hubot roll 3a, 2d
 hubot>> You rolled 3 ability and 2 difficulty with the net result of 2 successes and 1 threat (full result: success, success, success, advantage, failure, threat, and threat).
 ```

+## Testing

+To test the scripts locally, interactively, run: `./bin/test`.